chuynh00/MedIC-DHA-33-Heads-Up-Medics-Drone-Resupply/README.md

 ## Notes

 - The current recommendation engine is workbook-driven with an optional local LLM layer.
+- Ollama is now the default LLM backend path when local LLMs are enabled.
 - The free-text extractor is only a bounded helper for symptom extraction; it does not replace clinician-authored rules.
 - Packing and redundancy remain deterministic even when the local LLM recommender is enabled.
 - The medic payload is field-only; planning knobs like `shootdown_rate` stay at the top level of the API request.